Baby Toys for 0-6 Months

 A newborn baby will not notice toys.
 The main things a newborn wants is to be close to you (or other people) and fed, warm and comfy.
 At around 6 weeks, a baby starts to notice more of what is going on around them, but the main things she will be interested in are faces.
 Don't worry too much about buying toys before the baby is born.

 If you decide you really want to get something, look for black and white and high contrast colours.
 Very small babies can't see very clearly yet, so they can only see high contrast.
 For example, there are a lot of nice black and white baby books around.
 You can improvise, too.
 Show your baby random leaflets or pages from a magazine with high contrast images.
 The good thing about a very small baby is that they haven't learnt to grab and put things like leaflets in their mouth yet, so it is easier to safely show them stuff.

 However, from about 2 months onwards, toys start to be useful and of more interest to your baby.

 Get Preloved Toys

 The best way to get toys is secondhand.
 If you have family or friends with slightly older children, they will often be happy to pass on some of their toys.
-Otherwise, take a look on local selling pages, charity shops, Facebook marketplace or local baby sale events.
+Otherwise, take a look at local selling pages, charity shops, Facebook marketplace or local baby sale events.
 It is easy to find lots of preloved toys in excellent condition for not very much money.